 In Graham v.
 Florida, Terrance Jamar Graham attempted to rob a barbecue in Jacksonville Florida.
 Graham was 16 years old when he committed this crime in July of 2003.
-He tried to rob a barbecue restaurant in Jacksonville Florida.
 After he accepted a plea bargain he was later arrested again for breaking and entering.
 He allegedly tried to rob a home and was in violation of his plea agreement.
 He was then tried and sentenced to life.
 In the state of Florida, parole was abolished, therefore he had a life sentence without parole.
 The Supreme Court changed his sentence from life without parole, because they concluded no minor who didn’t commit murder should receive that punishment.
 This set a precedent for minors who didn’t murder anyone.
 Graham ended up receiving 25 years in prison.
 If only Evan Miller had fled the scene and stayed away, there would have been no arson and no murder.

-When Supreme Court judges look at these cases, they look at the fact that these juvenile suspects are immature and cant always make informed decisions (Jackson).
+When Supreme Court judges look at these cases, they look at the fact that these juvenile suspects are immature and can’t always make informed decisions (Jackson).
 Jackson argues persuasively that if states want to withhold certain rights from children such as voting and missing school, then they must be treated in a special manner when being tried in a court of law.
-Therefore these children are constitutionally different then adult defendants.
-Restrictive laws are by nature paternalistic: they embody the belief that children are not mature and responsible enough to make an informed decision on who to vote for.
-They cannot live on their own without their parents.
+Therefore these children are constitutionally different from adult defendants.
+Restrictive laws are by nature paternalistic: they embody the belief that children are not mature and responsible enough to make an informed decision on, for example, whom to vote for.
+Such laws embody the belief that children under 18 cannot live on their own without their parents.
 It is their parents’ duty to protect and teach them how to become fully functioning adults.
 Jackson argues that therefore the state must acknowledge these children are not mature enough to evade peer pressure and bad decisions due to their lack of judgment.

-According to Jackson, they don’t have a sense of responsibility.
+According to Jackson, adolescents don’t have a sense of responsibility.
 Children also mimic what they see, especially if they are raised in a crime-filled community.
 They are not fully developed and therefore they have no chance of understanding that they need to get out of their neighborhood and go on another path.
 However, coming to this conclusion at an immature age such as 14 is very difficult.
-This means they have a chance to rehabilitate, learn, and become regular citizens again.
+When they get older, they may have a chance to rehabilitate, learn, and become law-abiding citizens.
 “To wholly disregard a 14-year-old offender’s age and age-related characteristics in sentencing him to be imprisoned for the remainder of his existence makes a mockery of this fundamental precept (Jackson).”

 Children grow up and they can completely change.
-“It is constitutionally impermissible to make a final, irrevocable judgment that a young teenager will forever be unsuited for life in free society and must be consigned to “die in prison without any meaningful opportunity to obtain release, no matter what he might do to demonstrate that the bad acts he committed as a teenager are not representative of his true character (Jackson).”
+“It is constitutionally impermissible to make a final, irrevocable judgment that a young teenager will forever be unsuited for life in free society and must be consigned to ‘die in prison’ without any meaningful opportunity to obtain release, no matter what he might do to demonstrate that the bad acts he committed as a teenager are not representative of his true character (Jackson).”